Mathics3/Mathics3-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 | ``\|`` *print*         | a printed line in the result of the test query.           |
 +------------------------+-----------------------------------------------------------+

-It is good to create examples that convey some aspect about the Mathics3 Function.
+It is good to create examples that convey some aspects of the Mathics3 Function.

-In the past, the documentation system was abused and ran edge cases and prior bugs fixed.
-For that please write a pytest.
+In the past, the documentation system was abused and ran edge cases and prior bugs were fixed.
+For that, please write a pytest.

-However please don't create more examples.
+However, please don't create more examples.
 Instead please consider moving something like this to a pytest unit test which is far more flexible.

 Example of ``>>``, ``=``, and ``= ...``